Economy of Switzerland: Commodities trading

-Switzerland is a major hub for commodities trading, globally.
-Commodities trading represents 4% of Swiss GDP (2022).
-The range of products traded either physically or financially include agriculture, minerals, metals and oil/energy.
+Switzerland is a major global hub for commodities trading.
+Such trading represents 4% of Swiss GDP (2022).
+Products traded either physically or financially include agriculture, minerals, metals and oil/energy.
 Some 40% of all oil shipments are traded through Switzerland, along with 60% of metals and grains (2022).
 Alternate sources give Switzerland's share of agricultural commodities trade at 35% (2023).

-10,000 persons work in the commodity trade business in Switzerland (& 35,000 indirectly).
-Mostly around Lake Geneva, Zug and Lugano.
+10,000 persons work directly in the commodity trade business in Switzerland (with a further 35,000 indirectly): mostly around Lake Geneva, Zug and Lugano.

 Corporate loans and revolving credit facilities granted to the five main Swiss energy trading houses (Glencore, Mercuria, Gunvor, Vitol and Trafigura) between 2013 and 2019 exceeded $360 billion.

-Switzerland is also a major hub for gold trading with some of the largest refiners including Valcambi, PAMP/MKS, Argor-Heraeus and Metalor.
+Switzerland is also a major hub for gold trading.
+Some of the largest refiners are Valcambi, PAMP/MKS, Argor-Heraeus and Metalor.

 Agricultural commodities trading is dominated by ADM, Bunge, Cargill, Cofco and Louis Dreyfus.
 Shipping firm MSC, logistics company Kühne + Nagel and Danzas and quality control firm SGS S.A. are also major players in this sector.

-This situation has enabled some types of organization in commodities trading to be involved in corruption and exploitation and operate with little or no transparency or oversight.
+However some types of organization in commodities trading have been involved in corruption and exploitation, and operate with little or no transparency or oversight.

 Workforce

 The Swiss economy is characterised by a skilled and generally 'peaceful' workforce.
 One quarter of the country's full-time workers are unionised.
 Labour and management relations are amicable, characterised by a willingness to settle disputes instead of resorting to labour action.
 They take place between trade unions and branch associations, that are themselves often grouped in Union of Employers, like the Fédération patronale vaudoise or the Fédération des Entreprises Romandes Genève.
 About 600 collective bargaining agreements exist today in Switzerland and are regularly renewed without major problems.
 However, there is no country-wide minimum wage across sectors, but some collective bargaining agreement may contain minimum wage requirements for specific sectors or employers.
 A May 2014 ballot initiative which would have required a Swiss minimum wage to 22 Swiss francs an hour (corresponding to a monthly income of about 4000 Swiss francs) failed to pass, gaining only 23.7% support on the ballot.

 On 27 September 2020 voters in the Canton of Geneva approved a minimum wage of 23 Swiss franc per hour or about 4,000 per month.

-With the peak of the number of bankruptcies in 2003, however, the mood was pessimistic.
-Massive layoffs and dismissals by enterprises resulting from the global economic slowdown, major management scandals and different foreign investment attitudes have strained the traditional Swiss labour peace.
+With a peak in the number of bankruptcies in 2003, however, the mood was pessimistic.
+Massive layoffs and dismissals by enterprises resulting from the global economic slowdown, major management scandals and different foreign investment attitudes have strained the traditional peaceful Swiss labour relations.
 Swiss trade unions have encouraged strikes against several companies, including Swiss International Air Lines, Coca-Cola, and Orange.
 Total days lost to strikes, however, remain among the lowest in the OECD.

-A study estimated that Switzerland will have a short fall of hundreds of thousands of workers by 2030.
+A study estimated that Switzerland will have a shortfall of hundreds of thousands of workers by 2030.
 According to statistics, one in four Swiss has a second job.